Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Near-Democratic Embeddings and Quantization

-To reduce the computational complexity of computing the democratic embeddings, an alternative would be to solve a relaxation of \eqref{eq:l_inf_minimization_problem}.
-The \textbf{near-democratic embedding} of $\yv \in \Real^d$ with respect to $\Sv \in \Real^{d \times D}$ is defined to be the solution of the following convex program:
+To reduce the computational complexity of obtaining the democratic embeddings, an alternative would be to solve a relaxation of \eqref{eq:l_inf_minimization_problem}.
+The \textbf{near-democratic embedding} of $\zv \in \Real^d$ with respect to $\Sv \in \Real^{d \times D}$ is defined to be the solution of the following convex program,

 To solve this in closed form, the Lagrangian is $L(\xv, \nuv) = \xv^{\top}\xv + \nuv^{\top}\left(\Sv \xv - \yv\right)$ for $\nuv \in \Real^d$.
 Computing the derivative and setting it to zero, $\nabla_{\xv}L(\xv, \nuv) = 2\xv + \Sv^{\top}\nuv = 0 \implies \xv_{nd} = -\frac{1}{2}\Sv^{\top}\nuv$.
-So, $\nuv = -2\left(\Sv\Sv^{\top}\right)^{-1}\yv$ and $\xv_{nd} = -\frac{1}{2}\Sv^{\top}\left(-2\left(\Sv\Sv^{\top}\right)^{-1}\yv\right) = \Sv^{\top}\left(\Sv\Sv^{\top}\right)^{-1}\yv = \Sv^{\top}\yv$.
-The last equality follows from the fact that we choose our frames $\Sv \in \Real^{d \times D}$ to be Parseval, i.e. they satisfy $\Sv\Sv^{\top} = \Iv_d$.\\
+So, $\nuv = -2\left(\Sv\Sv^{\top}\right)^{-1}\zv$ and $\xv_{nd} = -\frac{1}{2}\Sv^{\top}\left(-2\left(\Sv\Sv^{\top}\right)^{-1}\zv\right) = \Sv^{\top}\left(\Sv\Sv^{\top}\right)^{-1}\zv = \Sv^{\top}\zv$.
+The last equality follows from the fact that we choose our frames $\Sv \in \Real^{d \times D}$ to be Parseval, i.e. they satisfy $\Sv\Sv^{\top} = \Iv_d$.

-\textbf{Remark}.
-The frame $\Sv$ can be chosen to be either a random Haar orthonormal matrix, or the Randomized Hadamard frame $\Sv = \Pv \Dv \Hv$ as described in Sec. \ref{subsec:near_democratic_quantization}.
+\begin{remark} The frame $\Sv$ can be chosen to be either a random Haar orthonormal matrix as in Thm. \ref{thm:uncertainty_principle_random_orthonormal}, or the Randomized Hadamard frame $\Sv = \Pv \Dv \Hv$ as described in \S \ref{subsec:near_democratic_quantization}.
 Choosing $\Sv$ to be random orthonormal still requires $O(d^2)$ multiplications to find the near-democratic embedding but does not require the explicit knowledge of the UP parameters $\eta$ and $\delta$.
-Moreover, when $\Sv$ is taken to be randomized Hadamard, $\xv_{nd}$ can be computed using only $O(d \log d)$ additions and sign flips using the fast Walsh-Hadamard transform.\\
+On the other hand, when $\Sv$ is taken to be randomized Hadamard, $\xv_{nd}$ can be computed using only $O(d \log d)$ additions and sign flips using the fast Walsh-Hadamard transform. \end{remark}

 The following lemmas \ref{lemma:near_democratic_dynamic_range_random_orthonormal} and \ref{lemma:near_democratic_dynamic_range_randomized_Hadamard} provide an upper bound to the $\ell_{\infty}$-norm of the solution of \eqref{eq:near_democratic_embedding_definition} for orthonormal and Hadamard frames respectively.
-Their proofs are reproduced here from \cite{saha2021democratic} for completeness.
+Their proofs are reproduced here from \cite{DSC_early_access} for completeness.